Cearbhall Ó Dálaigh: Legal and political career

 Ó Dálaigh was conferred with the degree of barrister-at-law by King's Inns and called to the bar in 1934, becoming a senior counsel in 1944.
 Although his performance as a barrister made little impact, he was active in politics, serving on Fianna Fáil's National Executive in the 1930s.

 Following the appointment of Kevin Dixon as a judge of the High Court in 1946, Ó Dalaigh was chosen by Éamon de Valera to replace him as Attorney General.
 Aged thirty-five, he was the youngest Attorney General in Irish history at that time.
 The nationalist periodical The Leader hailed Ó Dálaigh's appointment, saying: "He is a member of the first generation to grow to manhood under the Irish flag; and he is the kind of Irishman whom we may hope that political freedom and the process of cultural regeneration will ultimately produce in numbers."

 As Attorney General, Ó Dálaigh advised the government that membership of the United Nations would compel Ireland to participate in war at the behest of the Security Council, a fact which conflicted with the role of Dáil Éireann in declaring war in the Constitution of Ireland.
 However, a Soviet veto of Irish membership rendered these concerns academic.
-In 1947, Ó Dálaigh also gave advice which formally ended the arrangement whereby wireless stations at Malin Head and Valentia Island were presumed to be under the control of the British Post Office, a provision of the Anglo-Irish Treaty which he said ceased to apply legally in 1938.
+In 1947, Ó Dálaigh also gave advice which ended the arrangement whereby wireless stations at Malin Head and Valentia Island were presumed to be under the control of the British Post Office, a provision of the Anglo-Irish Treaty which he said ceased to apply legally in 1938.

 At the 1948 general election, he contested Dublin South-West as a Fianna Fáil candidate, but was eliminated on the ninth count.
-Fianna Fáil lost the election, and Ó Dálaigh left government.
+Fianna Fáil lost the election, with Ó Dalaigh leaving the position of Attorney General.
 In 1951, he was unsuccessful again in winning a Dáil seat, but Fianna Fáil returned to power and he was re-appointed as Attorney General, serving until 1953.
 During this period, Ó Dálaigh also contested two elections to Seanad Éireann without success.